section-engineering-education/engineering-education/content/articles/introduction-to-wlan-frequency-bands/index.md

   - url: /engineering-education/introduction-to-wlan-frequency-bands/hero.jpg
     alt: WLAN frequency bands cover image
 ---

-WLAN frequency bands are frequency ranges within which radio waves can be implemented to enable wireless communication.
-These frequency bands are implemented and given the various tasks suited for each and the countries that support each.
+WLAN frequency bands are frequency ranges within which we can implement radio waves to enable wireless communication.
+These frequency bands are implemented and given the various tasks suited for each and for the countries that support each.
 <!--more-->
-The different WLAN frequency bands are also supported by different and, in some cases, similar WLAN standards.
+The different WLAN frequency bands are also supported by different and in some cases, similar WLAN standards.

 ### Overview
 This article will cover: